About the Homestead

 The Homestead Plan:

-• Get rid of most grass to make way for garden (done winter 2011/2012), chickens (coming soon…), social space , and other more useful things in life
+- Get rid of most grass to make way for garden (done winter 2011/2012), raising chickens (done summer 2012), social space (in progress), and other more useful things in life

-• Build a wall / fence to block noise from street and to simultaneously support raised beds (happening summer 2012)
+- Build a wall / fence to block noise from street and to simultaneously support raised beds (started summer 2012, completing in 2013)

-• Convert front yard into a more usable social space including fire pit area, picnic space, pergola, etc. (lots of hardscaping left on this one)
+- Convert front yard into a more usable social space including fire pit area, picnic space, pergola, etc. (started summer 2012, completing over next few years)